I. Mechanical properties of steel

 (2) Structural steel:

-A. Machinery steel: (a) tempered structural steel; (b) Surface hardening structural steels: including carburized, ammoniated and surface hardening steels; (c) Easy-cutting structural steel; (d) Cold plastic forming steel: including cold stamping steel and cold heading steel.
+A. Machinery steel: (a) tempered structural steel; (b) Surface hardening structural steels, including carburized, ammoniated, and surface hardening steels; (c) Easy-cutting structural steel; (d) Cold plastic forming steel, including cold stamping steel and cold heading steel.

 B. Spring steel